dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 - It's important that you know some basics of the terminal.
 In particular, you should understand `cd`, `ls` , and `pwd` to navigate through the directory structure of your computer easily.
 - You have a [GitHub account](https://github.com/join).

+Currently, DuckDB is not supported in dbt Cloud.

 ## Set up DuckDB for dbt Core

-Below you'll find a step by step guide on getting up and running with this project.
+The following will provide a step by step guide on setting up DuckDB for both local and web browser.

 <Tabs>